Osteosarcoma

 In addition to a complete health history and physical exam, diagnostic procedures for osteosarcoma may include various tests.

 You may have imaging tests of the tumor and sites of possible metastasis.
-You may have 1 or more of these:
+You may have one or more of these:

-• X-ray.
-A diagnostic test that uses beams of radiation to make images of internal tissues, bones, and organs on film.
+- X-ray.
+A diagnostic test that uses beams of small amounts of radiation to make images of internal tissues, bones, and organs on film.

-• Bone scans.
+- Bone scans.
 A nuclear imaging method to evaluate any degenerative or arthritic changes in the joints.
 It can also find bone diseases and tumors.
 And it can find the cause of bone pain or inflammation.
+It uses a small amount of radioactive tracer injected into a vein.

-• MRI.
-This procedure uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.
+- MRI.
+This procedure uses a combination of powerful magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.
 This test is done to better define a mass seen on an X-ray and to look for any nearby spread of tumors.
+A contrast medium is given in a vein before the scan to make the images clearer.

-• CT scan.
-This imaging test uses X-rays and a computer to make detailed images of the body.
+- CT scan.
+This imaging test uses X-rays taken from different angles and a computer to make detailed 3-D images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
+It can be used to measure the size of the tumor.
+A contrast medium may be given before the scan to make the images clearer.
+It can be given in a vein or by a pill or liquid to swallow.

-• Positron emission tomography (PET) scan.
-Radioactive-tagged sugar (glucose) is injected into the bloodstream.
+- Positron emission tomography (PET) scan.
+A small amount of radioactive sugar (glucose) is injected into the bloodstream.
 Tissues that use the glucose more than normal tissues (such as tumors) can be found by a scanning machine.
 PET scans can be used to find small tumors that have spread.
+It is often combined with a CT scan called a PET-CT scan.

 You may have other tests, such as:

-• Complete blood count (CBC).
+- Complete blood count.
 This test measures the size, number, and maturity of different blood cells in a specific volume of blood.

-• Biopsy of the tumor.
+- Biopsy of the tumor.
 Small pieces of the tumor, called tissue samples, are removed (with a needle or during surgery) from the body.
-The samples are then checked under a microscope to see if cancer or other abnormal cells are present.
+The samples are then checked under a microscope by a pathologist to see if cancer or other abnormal cells are present.

 After a diagnosis of osteosarcoma, you’ll likely have other tests.
 These help your healthcare providers learn more about the cancer.
 They’ll show how much and how far the cancer has spread (metastasized) in your body.
 A stage grouping is then assigned.